sunarch/f_tj_tomjoro-github-io/_posts/2017-02-09-ecto3-mongodb-phoenix.md

 tags: [Elixir, Phoenix, Ecto2, MongoDb]
 ---

 How to use MongoDb with Phoenix and Ecto.

 ## Background

-Ecto 1.0 supported MongoDb.
-Ecto 2.0 & 3.0 don't.
+Ecto 1.0 supported MongoDb, Ecto 2.0 & 3.0 don't.
 This has created a lot of confusion for developers who want to use MongoDb with Phoenix web applications.
-It's uncertain when, or if ever, MongoDb would be supported with Ecto >= 2

-Also, there's not too much information explaining what's the best strategy.
+Don't downgrade to earlier versions of Ecto because you want to use MongoDb with Phoenix!
+You can use the newest versions of Ecto with the MongoDb drivers with a small amount of code.

+This strategy lets you use many of Ecto's cool features, like Changesets, and also directly using the MongoDb driver.
+This might sound hacky, but it is not.
+The MongoDb drivers (thanks @ericmj and all) are really excellent quality, and if you have used MongoDb from Ruby or Javascript then you'll find this makes a lot of sense.

 In this blog you will learn:

-* MongoDb works great with Elixir and Phoenix,
+* How to use the MongoDb drivers with Elixir, Phoenix, and Ecto,
-* It's not difficult, there are some nice ways to do it,
-* How to do it,
+* How to use Ecto 2 and 3 with the MongoDb drivers,
-* Example code for the most comment questions,
+* Example code,
+* Snippits to help you get started.

 ## Strategy